LukaK/aws-eks-infrastructure/examples/lbc/README.md

 Deploy examples with `kubectl apply -f .`.
 Wait a couple of minutes for load balancer to get in the `Active` state looking in the aws console.
-All examples are deployed in `alb-examples` namespace.
+All examples are deployed in `lbc-examples` namespace.

 ## Network load balancer